 HOME ON THE RANGE

-BMW's i3 is the cleverest all-electric car yet.
+BMW's i3 is one of the cleverest all-electric models we've seen.
 But can we really still call it an 'all-electric' car in 'Range Extender' form with a little two cylinder petrol scooter engine slung out the back.
 Actually, we can.
-Jonathan Crouch looks at the improved 94AH version.
+Jonathan Crouch looks at the improved 120Ah version.

 Ten Second Review of the BMW i3 Range Extender

 BMW's i3 is an electric vehicle unlike any we've seen to date.
 It can be bought either in pure electric form or, as tested here, with a Range Extender petrol engine added to prolong the period you can travel between potentially rapid charge-ups.
-The light weight of a specially developed state-of-the-art carbon fibre and aluminium chassis further helps extend that mileage and, along with the startling power of the now improved 94AH 33kWh battery pack, also plays its part in creating the kind of dynamic driving experience you simply wouldn't expect an electric vehicle to be able to provide.
+Since the original 2013 launch, the Munich maker has improved this product significantly.
+In 2016, the original 60Ah version was replaced with a 94Ah variant that boosted this model's theoretical all-electric operating range to over 200 miles.
+A year later, BMW gave the styling a minor refresh and added a slightly pokier i3s derivative into the range.
+Then in late 2018, the brand introduced a larger 120Ah battery that promised a driving range increase of up to 30%, creating the model we're going to look at here.
+As ever, you get the kind of dynamic driving experience you simply wouldn't expect an electric vehicle to be able to provide.
 But then this is BMW's approach to EV motoring.
 Perhaps we shouldn't be surprised.

 Design and Build